ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

     # S3FileSystem, "bucket-name/sub-path/experiment_name/TorchTrainer_46367_00000_0_.../checkpoint_000009"

-See :ref:`train-inspect-results` for a full guide on interacting with training :class:`~ray.train.Result`s.
+See :ref:`train-inspect-results` for a full guide on interacting with training :class:`Results <ray.train.Result>`.

 .. _train-artifacts: